ringcentral/ringcentral-javascript/README.md

 > Reason: it just a noise for other developers.
 We always can find anything using history of version control system.

 ## Spaces and alignments

+### Do not exceed 120 column width

+> Reason: It's hard to read and maintain

 ### Do not align values horizontally